Disability Rights Washington (DRW) seeks an Investigator to uncover and stop possible financial exploitation and other forms of abuse.

 All employees are expected to participate in DRW’s race equity work.

 DRW is committed to providing reasonable accommodations to qualified individuals with disabilities who are applicants or employees.
-Applicants for DRW employment seeking reasonable accommodations for the application process should contact the HR & IT Manager by calling (800) 562-2702 or (206) 324-1521 or by emailing firstname.lastname@example.org.
+Applicants for DRW employment seeking reasonable accommodations for the application process should contact the HR & IT Manager by calling (800) 562-2702 or by emailing email@example.com.

 Disability Rights Washington seeks an investigator in its Rights Investigation and Accountability program.
 The job includes an extensive examination of whether people in formal “helping” positions respect, protect, and facilitate the expressed interests of the people they support.
-The program’s primary focus is on whether people who get Social Security benefits are being exploited by the people assigned to manage their funds.
+The program’s primary focus is on whether people who receive Social Security benefits are being financially exploited, neglected, or abused by the people assigned to manage their funds.

 - Advocate to address rights violations and to protect people with disabilities from abuse and/or neglect